-Following on from Getting Started, in which we signed up for the platform and created an application, now let's get an API key and start making queries to the API.
+Following on from Getting Started, where we signed up for the platform and created an application, let's get an API key and start making queries to the API.

-We will need an API key in order to authenticate that calls made to the API are valid.
-The API key is what allows us to validate that calls are genuine, and that you have enough quota (number of allowed calls per unit time, eg 250 calls per month) and you are not exceeding the rate limit (again, number of calls per unit time but over a shorter period, eg a maximum of X calls per hour).
+We require an API key to authenticate calls made and ensure they are valid.
+The API key allows us to validate your calls are genuine, you have enough quota (number of allowed calls per unit time, e.g. 250 calls per month), and you are not exceeding the rate limit (number of calls per unit time but over a shorter period, e.g. a maximum of X calls per hour).

 API keys are secrets!

-API keys identify you to the API, so they should be considered to be 'secrets' - this means that if someone else can access and use your API keys then they are effectively 'you' as far as our servers are concerned.
-Hence you need to take care not to disclose the API keys, especially later on when you use the keys in a real application.
+API keys identify you to the API, so they should be considered 'secrets'.
+If someone else can access and use your API keys, then they are effectively 'you' as far as our servers are concerned.
+Therefore, you must keep your API keys private, especially when using keys in a real application.

-The commonest cause of accidental API key exposure is inadvertently committing a hard-coded API key to version control such as Git and then pushing it to a public site such as GitHub.
+The most common cause of accidental API key exposure is inadvertently committing a hard-coded API key to version control, such as Git, and then pushing it to a public site such as GitHub.

-Click on the 'Account' menu item to see your develop account.
+Click on the 'Account' menu item to see your developer account.

-You can see the details of each of the Applications you have created.
+You can see details of each Application created.

 Click on the 'Show/Hide' link to reveal the actual API key code.